canavci312/bloc_todo_news/README.md

 - Views are simple, just for demonstration purposes
 - Core folder represents the classes that can be reused in any other app
 - Error handling is for demonstration purposes error states may not be produceable.
 Used dartz and freezed for error handling
-- Would have created featureName.dart file to export libraries inside the feature for cleaner code example in core library
+- Would have created featureName.dart file to export libraries inside the feature for cleaner code.
+Example shown in core library